chrisamador/unity-house/docs/implementation-plan.md

 **Deliverable**: An application with AI-powered features for content creation and personalization.

-## Layer 7: Analytics and Reporting
+## Phase 7: Analytics and Reporting

 **Goal**: Add comprehensive analytics and reporting capabilities.